greg-raven/Uncommon-Sense/_posts/2010-09-10-anything-called-a-program-is-unconstitutional.md

 - Confessions of a reactionary utopian

-"Isolationism" is the belief that the Department of Defense should be used for defense.

 "Outing" is accepted as a normal and legitimate political tactic.
 In other words, it's perfectly all right to blackmail a homosexual, as long as it's done for the sake of homosexual causes.

 "Those of us who care deeply about the arts" --- what a priggish self-description.
 As if you must be indifferent to Titian if you don't want Washington bankrolling "the arts."

 A chameleon has no true colors.

-A culture is almost by definition a set of things that can't mix, because they have their full meaning only in relation to each other and lose their meaning in any alien context.

-A culture without religion is hardly a culture at all, and to call it one is like calling nudism a "dress code."

 A deadpan delivery is no guarantee of impartiality.
 It may mean that the journalist is not suppressing his views but merely concealing them, the better to insinuate them into the mind of the reading and viewing public, like a butcher who hopes the customer won't notice his finger on the scales.